Prag8855/aab/content/guides/conny-review.md

 - They are hard to contact
 - It can make your landlord angry

-My recommendation is to try Conny's rent reduction calculator.

-In general, I think using Conny is a good idea.
-If you can save hundreds or even thousands of euros, it's worth the trouble.
-However, I would try joining a *[[Mieterverein]]* instead.
+In general, **I don't recommend Conny**.
+Their service works, but their fee is extremely high.
 [Visit their website](/out/conny-mietpreisbremse), [get a quote](/out/conny-mietpreisbremse-calculator), and decide if it's worth it for you.
+Most of the time, you should join a *[[Mieterverein]]* instead.

 ## Conny alternatives